 For example, it might be you are using examples from the Olympics just gone.

 Or maybe you are saying ‘last year.’

 Or you are focusing on the latest fashion craze.

-Because the Art (as we discussed in this blog post) is what really gives your content the ‘wow’ factor.
+Because the art (as we discussed in this blog post) is what gives your content the ‘wow’ factor.

-Because before even punching away ‘one word’ on your keyboard you must accept that you will craft only content that is:
+Before even punching away ‘one word’ on your keyboard, you must accept that you will craft only content that is:

-Evergreen content is about crafting the highest quality content possible that quickly builds:
+Because evergreen content is about crafting the highest quality content that quickly builds: